CloudBoltSoftware/cb-applet/README.md

 Fields of note:

-- Configurable:
+- Configurable Fields:
   - `name`: Should be unique to this applet and contain only alphanumerics and `-` characters.
 Used as a programatic reference to the base component name.
 The page may throw warnings if they are not unique.
   - `id`: **MUST BE UNIQUE** to this applet.
-It should be in the form `APL-xxxxxxxx` where x alphanumeric.
-The applet will overwrite any existing applet with the same id.
+It should be in the form `APL-xxxxxxxx` where x is alphanumeric.
+The applet will overwrite any existing applet with the same id when uploading applets.
 This is used as a programatic reference to the applet.
   - `icon`: The relative path of the icon file to use on the management page in the HUI.
   - `met_description`: The description seen on the management page in the HUI.
   - `met_label`: The label seen on the management page in the HUI.
-  - `met_minimum_version_required`: The minimum CloudBolt version compatible with this Applet.
+  - `met_minimum_version_required`: The optional minimum CloudBolt version compatible with this Applet.
-  - `met_maximum_version_required`: The maximum CloudBolt version compatible with this Applet.
+  - `met_maximum_version_required`: The optional maximum CloudBolt version compatible with this Applet.
   - `met_required_ui_extensions`: The UI extensions required for this Applet to function.
-See the example above for the required format.
+See the example above for the required format (NOTE: versions are optional).
-  - `met_targets`: Where you want this applet to be loaded.
-See the example above and the extra note below.
+  - `met_targets`: Which applications, pages, and page areas you want to load this applet.
+See the example above and the extra note below. \*
-- Not Configurable (leave as-is):
+- Non-Configurable Fields (leave as-is):
   - `met_is_applet`: **MUST** be `true`.
   - `met_entry_point`: **MUST** be `static/main.es.js`

-#### `met_targets` note
+#### \* `met_targets` note

 CloudBolt applications interpret this field to determine where to render applets.
-For the CUI, the following format should be used:
+The CUI uses the following format:

 ```json
 {